 The matter of the actual date of this eventually-accepted performance is also one worthy of very serious consideration.

-The June 7th, 2004 performance date cited by Classic Arcade Gaming is convincing.
+The June 7th, 2004 performance date cited by Twin Galaxies is convincing.
 After all, why would Mitchell fashion his game around targeting Wiebe's 947,200 score if Wiebe had already submitted scores that beat it?
 It makes most sense if one assumes that the game contained on "The Tape" pre-dated those submissions.

 This has major implications.
 If one considers the date of a performance, and not the date of submission or verification, to be the date of the world record, then none of Wiebe's 2004 submissions were ever world records, nor was his 985,600 Funspot performance!
 They were merely "personal bests" for Wiebe, who was actually chasing a record he didn't even know existed.